 Every developer, systems admin and tech enthusiast is interested in learning Kubernetes.
 Kubernetes is a complex container orchestration tool that can be overwhelming for beginners.
 Kubernetes has been the buzzword in the tech industry and for good reason.
-If you’re itching to get started with Kubernetes and not looking forward to the complexities involved, this first blog of a series is for you.
+If you’re itching to get started with Kubernetes and not looking forward to the complexities involved, this first blog is for you.
 We’ll walk you through getting up and running in a jiffy with a Kubernetes deployment using MicroK8s.
-The following blogs will do a deeper dive into add-ons and usage.

 What is MicroK8s?

 MicroK8s is a powerful, lightweight, reliable production-ready Kubernetes distribution.
-It is an enterprise grade Kubernetes distribution that has a small disk and memory footprint while offering production grade add-ons out-the-box such as Istio, Knative, Grafana, Cilium and more.
+It is an enterprise-grade Kubernetes distribution that has a small disk and memory footprint while offering carefully selected add-ons out-the-box, such as Istio, Knative, Grafana, Cilium and more.
 Whether you are running a production environment or interested in exploring K8s, MicroK8s serves your needs.

 MicroK8s is the smallest, fastest multi-node Kubernetes.
-Single-package fully conformant lightweight Kubernetes that works on 42 flavours of Linux as well as Mac and Windows using Multipass.
+Single-package fully conformant lightweight Kubernetes that works on Linux, Windows and Mac.
 Perfect for: Developer workstations, IoT, Edge, CI/CD.

 If you don’t want to spend time jumping through hoops to get Kubernetes up and running, MicroK8s gets you started in under 60 seconds.

 - Small: Developers want the smallest K8s for laptop and workstation development.
 MicroK8s provides a standalone K8s compatible with Azure AKS, Amazon EKS, Google GKE when you run it on Ubuntu.